 Cleft Lip & Palate Repair

 Cleft lip and palate is one of the most common birth deformities, occurring in thousands of births per year among children all over the world.
-Here at the Long Island Plastic Surgical Group’s Pediatric Plastic and Craniofacial Surgery Center, we have a team approach to cleft lip and palate repair, utilizing some of the top reconstructive and plastic surgeons in the country along with a professional staff of specialists who work together to give your child the best treatment possible.
+At New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group, our Pediatric Plastic and Craniofacial Surgery Center takes a team approach to cleft lip and palate repair, utilizing some of the top reconstructive and plastic surgeons in the country along with a professional staff of specialists who work together to give your child the best treatment possible.

-LIPSG History with Cleft Lip / Palate Repair
+Our History With Cleft Lip / Palate Repair

 For children who are in need of cleft lip and palate repair, our surgeons are some of the most experienced in the area with these procedures.
 We place a strong emphasis on not only effective and safe treatment with successful outcomes, but also an efficient treatment process so your child can return to normal daily routines as quickly as possible.
 99% of children that have the cleft lip repair procedure go home the same day, and 99% of our patients who have had the cleft palate repair procedure go home the following day.